-Internship is 15 rotations spread out over the first 18 months of residency.
+Internship is 15 rotations spread out over the first 16 months of residency.
 Intern rotations provide the basic skills in medical knowledge, procedures, organization, and management that provide the foundation for practicing medicine.
+We ensure all residents rotate through any service as an intern that they will have to manage as a senior in the future.
 Senior rotations provide increasing opportunities for autonomy and working in a supervisory role with interns and medical students.
 Review our rotation schedule here.

 Personal Learning Block (PLB)

-Constitutes 9 weeks of self-directed elective time spread out over 4 years of residency.
-A unique opportunity that blossomed from the asynchronous rotation length of Medicine (4-week) and Pediatric (1 month) rotations.
-PLBs occur during transitions between these specialties (i.e. Medicine to Pediatrics or Pediatrics to Medicine).
-Residents have an opportunity to create a specialized curriculum that suits their particular interests.
+Up to 16 weeks of individualized elective time spaced out over 4 years of residency.
+PLBs occur during transitions between categorical programs in 2 week blocks (i.e. Medicine to Pediatrics or Pediatrics to Medicine).
+Residents have an opportunity to create a specialized curriculum that suits their particular interests/education requirements.

 - Practice of procedural/technical skills

 - Continuity clinic

 Residents have ample exposure to a diverse population in Portland due to a large refugee/immigrant population but for those who are interested in expanding global health education outside of the country there is opportunity for elective rotations.
 Residents have completed rotations in Haiti, Belize, Dominican Republic, Guatemala, El Salvador, Zambia, Uganda, Malawi, Lesotho, and Cambodia.

 Faculty have been working to establish a mechanism (and funding) to support any resident or fellow who wishes to do an international rotation.
 Faculty in multiple departments (including Dr. Diamond-Falk for Med-Peds) have been going to a teaching hospital in Rwanda for several years and have begun taking trainees and do some teaching virtually.
 For those residents looking for other opportunities, faculty are available to help find established sites to participate in global health experiences.